1424922687373049876/ro16/README.md

 ## Where can I find the script?
 You can find the script [here](https://github.com/repoTestn/Roblox16Feel/releases/tag/ro16).
 ## Known Issues
-Games with the LegacyChatSystem is prone to duplicating messages

 The shift-lock cursor doesnt display

-Playerlist doesn't show the friend icons upon first execution
+Playerlist doesn't show the appropriate icons upon first execution
 ## What can this script run on?
 Any executors with the following functions will **PROBABLY** work
 - GetHUI